vnsny-bia/VisitContactTrace/README.md

 library(VisitContactTrace)
 VisitContactTrace()
 ```
-Run those commands from an R session every time you want to use VisitContactTrace.
+Run those two commands from an R session every time you want to use VisitContactTrace.

 # Data

-The Visit Contact Tracing Application was built to support a common data structure used in community-based healthcare settings for functions such as billing and documentation in the clinical record.
-This data structure, which represents the unique environment of community-based care, is the motivation for creating this application.
-Most contact tracing applications assume all individuals have the potential to encounter all other individuals.
-In a community-based healthcare setting, patients usually are homebound or have significant disability, and are not observed to encounter each other.
-While it is possible under certain circumstances for community-based clinical staff to interact in the field, it is an uncommon occurrence.
-In this visit-based application of contact tracing, the clinician in the community-based healthcare setting is the modeled vector for exposure to other homebound patients (if no precautions are made to protect clinicians and patients from infectious diseases).
-The authors acknowledge that potential applications of this type of contact tracing are not limited to community-based healthcare settings.
+The VisitContactTrace application supports a common data structure used in community-based healthcare settings for functions such as billing and clinical record documentation.
+This data structure, known as "encounter data" or "visit data," was the motivation for creating this application.
+In a community-based healthcare setting, patients are usually homebound or have significant disability, and are not observed to encounter each other.
+The VisitContactTrace application uses only the interactions or "encounters" of visit staff members and patients as the possible transmission route of an infectious disease.
+While it is possible for community-based visit staff to interact with each other in the field under certain circumstances, it is an uncommon occurrence, and VisitContactTrace currently does not consider those interactions.
+The concept of visit-based contact tracing can be used in other visit-based service delivery models outside of community-based healthcare settings.

-The image below shows a snippet of an example dataset where _n_ clinicians have delivered _n_ x _p_ visits to _p_ patients during an observation window of February - May 2020.
+The image below shows a snippet of an example dataset where a handful clinicians have delivered visits to a few patients during an observation window of February - May 2020.
 In this simulated example, Patient 4 was first visited by [Anna Caroline Maxwell](https://en.wikipedia.org/wiki/Anna_Maxwell) on February, 27, 2020, then [Lillian Wald](https://en.wikipedia.org/wiki/Lillian_Wald) continued the case visiting every 2-6 days from February, 29, 2020 to March, 31, 2020.

 <img src="./inst/www/visithc.png" width="400" align="center"/>